AWCXV/EvaNet/README.md

 ---
 ### <img width="22" src="icons/usage.png"> EvaJudge Usage

 EvaJudge is an online evaluation platform for infrared and visible image fusion, powered by EvaNet.
 It enables **fast, consistent, and zero-setup evaluation** of fusion results.

+ *You are welcome to submit your papers, results, and model weights for inclusion in the Public Leaderboard*.

+ 📮Email: chunyang_cheng@jiangnan.edu.cn ☎️WeChat: chengchunyang2016

 <div align="center">
   <img src="images/public_leaderboard.png" width="1000px" />
-  <p>"Public Leaderboard for the LLVIP benchmark.
-You are welcome to submit your papers, results, and model weights for inclusion in the Public Leaderboard (Email: chunyang_cheng@jiangnan.edu.cn, WeChat: chengchunyang2016)."</p>
+  <p>"Public Leaderboard for the LLVIP benchmark."</p>
 </div>

 #### 🔹 How to Use